DrugowitschLab/ConnectomeInfluenceCalculator/README.md

 ## Install

-Download the repository, using either the [current main branch](https://github.com/DrugowitschLab/ConnectomeInfluenceCalculator/archive/refs/heads/main.zip) or one of the past versions.
+Download the repository, using either the [current main branch](https://github.com/DrugowitschLab/ConnectomeInfluenceCalculator/archive/refs/heads/main.zip) or one of the [past releases](https://github.com/DrugowitschLab/ConnectomeInfluenceCalculator/releases).
 Then, either directly install the zipped version using
 ```sh
 python3 -m pip install ConnectomeInfluenceCalculator-main.zip
 ```